KannonZenetism/the-red-archive/exploring-timelessness-2024.md

 ## Engaging with the Community

 I hope this exploration into the concepts of eternity and divinity has provided food for thought.
 Your perspectives and interpretations are invaluable in this ongoing dialogue.
 How do you perceive eternity in the context of your own beliefs and understandings?
 Do you see it as a linear progression, a timeless state, or something else entirely?
 I invite you to share your thoughts and insights in the comments below.
-Let’s continue this fascinating discussion and enrich our collective understanding.
+Let's continue this fascinating discussion and enrich our collective understanding.

 ## References

-[1] Strong’s Concordance (G166, αἰώνιος, aiōnios).
+[1] Strong's Concordance (G166, αἰώνιος, aiōnios).
 Retrieved from Blue Letter Bible and Eliyah.com.
-[2] Strong’s Concordance (H5769, עוֹלָם, ʿôlām).
+[2] Strong's Concordance (H5769, עוֹלָם, ʿôlām).
 Retrieved from Blue Letter Bible and Eliyah.com.
 [3] Blocher, Henri. *Yesterday, Today, Forever: Time, Times, Eternity in Biblical Perspective.* Accessed Jan.
 9, 2024. pp. 191–194.
 [4] Lamb, Matthew L. *Eternity and Time.* Accessed Jan.
 9, 2024. https://d1wqtxts1xzle7.cloudfront.net/53305007/Eternity_and_Time.pdf. pp. 11–12.
-[5] Cocker, Emma. *Kairos Time: The Performativity of Timing and Timeliness … or; Between Biding One’s Time and Knowing When to Act.* Accessed [insert date]. https://irep.ntu.ac.uk/id/eprint/27462/1/4697_Cocker.pdf.
+[5] Cocker, Emma. *Kairos Time: The Performativity of Timing and Timeliness … or; Between Biding One's Time and Knowing When to Act.* Accessed [insert date]. https://irep.ntu.ac.uk/id/eprint/27462/1/4697_Cocker.pdf.
 [6] Yogapedia.
 "Para Brahma."
 Accessed Jan.
 9, 2024. https://www.yogapedia.com/definition/8507/para-brahma.
 [7] Learn Religions.
 "Wuji (Wu Chi)."
 Accessed Jan.
 9, 2024. https://www.learnreligions.com/wuji-wu-chi-3183136.